ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/quick-tour.md

 ## Use a Connector

+Ballerina connector is a component which interacts with a network accessible service.
+It aggregates one or more actions which can be executed on the network accessible service.
 Ballerina Central stores numerous connectors that can be used with your service.
-Search for a Twitter connector.
+You can search for connectors using ballerina "search" command.
+The command to search a Twitter connector is mentioned below.

 ```
 ballerina search twitter